Just-We-On/rsi-bot/README.md

 # rsi-bot
 Scans binance for oversold cryptocurrencies.
 Sends buy order and tracks performance of position.
 Closes position after pre-set profit/loss level is passed

-* Disclaimer: This program is just for learning purposes and I do not guarantee any potential success/profits from using it.
-Use this code at your own risk *

 ## Installing Dependencies
 For this program we will be using websocket, json, pprint, talib, numpy, datetime, os, binance.client, and twilio.rest